Monish21072004/dragon_proctor/README.md

 └── README.md                  # Project documentation (this file)

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See `LICENSE` for details.